front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

 <blockquote class="info">
   Please note that these transforms are applied **before** Front-Commerce default ones.
+  In this example, the `pokemons` root field will be renamed by default transforms as `Pokemon_pokemons`.
 </blockquote>

 ## Mix local and remote schemas